influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/_index.md

   The `--json` flag in the InfluxDB CLI is very useful when scripting against the CLI.
 This flag lets you grab important information easily using [`jq`](https://stedolan.github.io/jq/manual/v1.6/).
   {{% /note %}}

-You can do this for each of the stacks you are maintaining.
-Each time you make a change to one of the resources in the stack, you can re-run this script and your changes will be applied to the resources in your InfluxDB instance.
+Repeat this step for each of the stacks in your repository.
+When a resource in your stack changes, re-run this script to apply updated resources to your InfluxDB instance.
 Re-applying a stack with an updated resource won't add, delete, or duplicate resources.

-For a complete example, check out the blog on [Building a GitOps Workflow with InfluxDB Templates]().

 #### Automate deployment using Github Actions or CircleCI

-Once you have a script to apply changes being made to your local instance, you can start to automate the deployment to other environments as needed.
-The InfluxDB CLI has the ability to maintain multiple [configuration profiles]() that makes it easy to issue commands against other InfluxDB instances.
-To apply the same script to a different InfluxDB instance, just change your active configuration profile using the `influx config set` command.
-You can also set the desired profile dynamically using the `-c, --active-config` flag.
+Once you have a script to apply changes being made to your local instance, automate the deployment to other environments as needed.
+Use the InfluxDB CLI to maintain multiple [configuration profiles]() to easily switch profile and issue commands against other InfluxDB instances.
+To apply the same script to a different InfluxDB instance, change your active configuration profile using the `influx config set` command.
+Or set the desired profile dynamically using the `-c, --active-config` flag.

   {{% note %}}
-  Be careful anytime you are running automation scripts against shared environments.
-It might be useful to manually run the steps in your script first before setting up automation.
+  Before you run automation scripts against shared environments, we recommend manually running the steps in your script.
   {{% /note %}}

-As long as your deployment automation software allows you to run a custom script, you can set it up to run the same script you've built locally, but against another environment.
-Here is an example of using a custom Github Action to do this:
+Verify your deployment automation software lets you run a custom script, and then set up the custom script you've built locally another environment.
+For example, here's a custom Github Action that automates deployment:

 ```yml
 name: deploy-influxdb-resources